jstetich/Portland_Cruise_Ships/Derived_Data/DATA_NOTES.md

 cleaning.
 Ferry data is retained in the Excel sheet, but the ferry data is not interleaved chronologically with the cruise ship data.

-Users should think carefully abotu whether to nclude the Ferry data in their analysis or not.
-If your focus ins on cruise ships, you may want to omit this vessel, but if your emphasis is on the use of the port, then it makes more sense to retain it.
+Users should think carefully about whether to include the Ferry data in their analysis or not.
+If your focus is on cruise ships, you may want to omit this vessel, but if your emphasis is on the use of the port, then it makes more sense to retain it.